minprocess/11-Note-Taker/README.md

 # 11-GOAT-Note-Taker
 ## Description
-This application is used to write and save notes.
-The server side is based on Express.
-The app on Heroku,  Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application, Note-Taker, can be used to write and save notes.
+The server side is based on Express web framework (Node.js/JavaScript).
+Notes are saved on the server in a JSON file.
+If two people or more use this app to save notes the notes will be mingled together.
+The app on is deployed on Heroku.com as note-taker-wtp.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.
 - [Installation](#installation)